Reach us by email at firstname.lastname@example.org.

 How long will it take for you to get back to me?

-We try to respond to “high priority” messages within three business days, and other messages within two weeks.
+We try to respond to “high priority” messages within one week, and other messages within two weeks.

 We generally consider three types of messages to be a high priority:

 - health care providers in Hamilton who are serving trans, gender-diverse, and non-binary patients,

 - trans, gender-diverse, and non-binary people in Hamilton trying to connect to services, and

 - family and friends of trans, gender-diverse, and non-binary people experiencing difficulty connecting to gender-affirming care.